VctorAHernndez/Rummy/README.md

 1. Clone this repository
 2. `cd` into this repository
 3. Compile the source files with `javac rummy/Main.java`
+4. To run:
-4. Run the program `java rummy.Main`
+   1. if you want to play against the computer, use `java rummy.Main`
+   2. if you want the computer to play against itself, use `java rummy.core.Game`

 ### Interacting with the GUI